Social anxiety

 This is not a flaw the RAADS-14 needs to be fixed for — it’s a known property the authors documented and that practitioners should incorporate into interpretation.
 A high RAADS-14 Social Anxiety subscale score therefore indicates a pattern that warrants comprehensive clinical evaluation considering both autism and SAD, rather than confirming autism specifically.

-What this means for tool archetype routing
+What this means for self-recognition and tool selection

-What this means for self-screening
+What this means for RAADS-14 users

 Recent measurement-validity evidence